-On the whole you shouldn’t have any concerns about the crime rate in Bordeaux as it’s fairly low.
+Overall, you shouldn’t have any concerns about the crime rate in Bordeaux as it’s fairly low.
 But if you do, then living in a smaller town nearby will solve this issue.

 Moving to Bordeaux in retirement

 Its wine heritage almost doesn’t need mentioning, but this is obviously a major draw for many.
 The area is home to a large number of vineyards that produce some of the best wine in the world.
-Getting it so close to source is definitely a big plus for many.
+Getting it so close to the source is definitely a big plus for many.

-Importantly, too, Bordeaux has an excellent healthcare system for both locals and expats.
+Importantly too, Bordeaux has an excellent healthcare system for both locals and expats.
 This is always a big incentive for retirees looking for security.

 Factor in the city’s heritage and cultural landmarks, combined with the stunning scenery, and you’ve got a very desirable retirement destination.